 NR19 2UB

-If you pay via bank transfer please inform the Membership Secretary via email and give the reference you used in your online transaction as banks do not always pass on references.
+If you pay via bank transfer please inform the Membership Secretary via an email and give the reference you used in your online transaction as banks do not always pass on references.

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.